Wedding Receptions (click on highlighted links for song ideas)

 Immediately following your welcome, we recommend having the meal service begin.

-Remember, although you have just arrived, your guests have been waiting for some
+Remember, although you have just arrived, your guests have been waiting for some time.

-arrive and that you would like the meal service to begin shortly after that.
-It is easier
+you would like the meal service to begin shortly after that.
+It is easier for the caterer to

-for the caterer to move the food service back if you are running late than it is for them to
+move the food service back if you are running late than it is for them to move it forward if

-move it forward if you are ahead of schedule.
-Once you have had the opportunity to
+you are ahead of schedule.
+Once you have had the opportunity to enjoy your meal, it is a

-enjoy your meal, it is a good time for the bride and groom to visit with their guests.
+good time for the bride and groom to visit with their guests.
+Typically, most guests will still

-Typically, most guests will still be eating and you will have about 20 minutes to mingle
+be eating and you will have about 20 minutes to mingle table to table.

 Cake Cutting

 Following the toasts is the traditional cutting of the cake.
-You will notice that your
+You will notice that your guests

-the bride and groom during the feeding of the first piece of cake.
-The fun of this
+and groom during the feeding of the first piece of cake.
+The fun of this formality is in the

-formality is in the anticipation.
-We suggest that you have a playful, yet sensible
+anticipation.
+We suggest that you have a playful, yet sensible attitude while feeding each

-attitude while feeding each other.
-Another consideration is who will serve the cake as
+other.
+Another consideration is who will serve the cake as you continue with your spotlight

-you continue with your spotlight dances.
+dances.
 This service is not always included by caterers.

 Bouquet Toss